-From the Arab world it was Kuwait, itself the victim of an invasion by Iraq in 1990, whose denunciation of Moscow was the most explicit, with the rest of the Middle East remaining in the background.
+From the Arab world it was Kuwait, itself the victim of an invasion by Iraq in 1990, whose denunciation of Moscow was the most explicit.

 China, India abstain

 Japan and New Zealand led condemnation from Asia, but the continent's giants - China, India and Pakistan - all abstained.
 During the debate Beijing had stressed the world had "nothing to gain" from a new Cold War.